resforxofficial/resforxofficial/README.md

 ### Hi there 👋
- ### im resforx, my special literal repository now opened! come and take a look to see my project
+ ### Im resforx, my repository now opened! come and take a look to see my project

-## Crownate Pip package
+## zetaform javascript library
-i preparing for crownate named which my first pip package 🎉🎉
+I preparing for zetaform named my first javascript library 🎉🎉

 ### Properties

-1. i made crownate pkg cuz i want to make similar print function-like also i used my skills to make it
+1. I made zetaform library because i want to make javascript library for of it !
-2. doesn't it looks nice? im so proud of making this !
+2. doesn't it looks nice?
+Im so proud of making this !

-### Utility

-1. show()
-   show is to show its value to print out at terminal, or like prompt

 ### Resforx Contact
 for more contact with resforx, come to feather076@gmail.com, or paedeogim@gmail.com